 The socialists believe that reforms are an indispensable and inevitable way to the gradual elevation of the proletariat, and so they delude themselves about the advantages they may realize.
-They consider the winning of reforms as a specific function of their party, and for this they have
+They consider the winning of reforms as a specific function of their party, and for this they have given up the most important and characteristic part of their economic aims.
+Undertaking a whole series of political struggles and conquests, they have had to retreat from the course which they had so courageously taken at first, and they have ended by confusing themselves with the old radical democracy that they had violently broken away from a score of years before.

-Statute of the Italian Socialist Party.